hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Relationship Authorization

 The client can only receive the properties that are authorized based on the Role Base Access Control for the user who created the access token.
+The authorization for the client will inherit the user's permission who created register the Client Application.
+Note that subsequent change to the user's permission after the Client Application registered will impact the response returned based on current authority.

 ### Asynchronous Response